-The watershed plan, completed in 2006, will be used by KRWP to direct and prioritize its activities to improve water quality in the most economically efficient and environmentally effective way possible within the scope of the partnership's mission.
+The 87 page watershed plan, completed in 2006, is being used by KRWP to direct and prioritize its activities to improve water quality in the most economically efficient and environmentally effective way possible, within the scope of the partnership's mission.

 KRWP received a grant of $1,525 from The Carroll County Community Foundation (CCCF) for the purchase of a Karst Modeling Kit.
 This kit will be used to demonstrate the fragile nature of the geology underlying the watershed to schools and community groups in educational programs beginning in 2007.